N0ciple/n0ciple.github.io/_posts/2021-10-21-ethereum-mining-with-docker.md

 ---
 layout: post
-title: Ethereum mining with docker
+title: Custom Docker image for Ethereum mining
 date: 2021-10-21 20:56 +0200
 ---
-# About Ethereum and Ethereum mining
+## About Ethereum and Ethereum mining

 **Ethereum** is the second most popular cryptocurrency by volume on the internet.
 One nice thing about it is that it has been conceived to be **ASICs-proof**.
 You can _in theory_, only mine ETH on a GPU or CPU.
 It is to say that you could help secure the blockchain and more importantly **earn a bit of ETH** from your computer.
 No need for an expensive and **noisy ASIC miner** !